-Issued by the Bank of England, the Pound is an iconic currency that plays an integral part within the institutional forex trading Hub of London.
+Issued by the Bank of England, the Pound is an iconic currency that plays an integral part within London's institutional forex trading Hub.

 By the numbers.
 The Great British Pound is the fourth most traded currency globally, with an average daily turnover of $325+ million (according to the Bank for International Settlements).
 GBP is also another major global reserve currency, trusted by foreign central banks for its stability.